Goge052215/WellCourse/README.md

 ### Computer Science:
 CodeMirror 6

-For other subject, we will try our best to discover their suitable plugins and tools!
+For other subjects, we will try our best to discover their suitable plugins and tools!

 ## Source:
-For some of the plugins, here are the link straightforward to their website:
+For some of the plugins, here are the links straightforward to their website:

 Geogebra6: <https://www.geogebra.org/calculator>